I came across this fascinating article below and would love to hear your thoughts on it!

 12. Exercise regularly

-In the short term the cost of such supervision may seem onerous, but in the long term the investment leads to safe and durable return to normal life (and movement) for the patient.
+In the short term, the cost of such supervision may seem onerous, but in the long term, the investment leads to a safe and durable return to normal life (and movement) for the patient.

 This paper was produced by the staff of Riseley Physiotherapy Pty Ltd. The paper may be forwarded but may not be altered without permission.

 The paper is intended to stimulate discussion.
 We welcome comments and feedback.